ietf/id-guidelines/README.md

 ## The Submission Process

-Internet-Draft submissions are made using the [IETF Datatracker’s submission tool](https://datatracker.ietf.org/submit).
+Internet-Draft submissions are made using the [IETF Datatracker's submission tool](https://datatracker.ietf.org/submit).
 An I-D submission should be an [xml2rfc version 3](https://rfc-editor.org/info/rfc7991) XML source file, but a [version 2